NadavsSchwartz/Dj-e-frontend/README.md

 User Dashboard for easy social statistics and tracking user's events Upload images using Cloudinary for ease and variety of sizes.
 Responsive
+Easily share events with over half a dozen of social networks including Facebook, Twitter, LinkedIn and messaging apps like WhatsApp

 ## LIVE DEMO
 https://socialevents.vercel.app/